 - Resolution – The resolution of the printer affects the fine details that can be printed.
 The higher this number, the better quality of item you will get.
 Generally, a minimum of 0.2 mm is necessary for cosplay prints (things like costumes and accessories).

-- Filament Type – Most printers use plastic filament, but there are also options for wood and metal.
+- Filament Type – Most printers use plastic types of filament materials, but there are also options for wood and metal.

 - Connectivity – If you want your printer to be easy to use, it should at least be able to connect via USB cable.
 Most of the printers on this list can do this.
-Wifi is better if you are going to have multiple users or if you want your printer out of sight.
+A wifi connection is better if you are going to have multiple users or if you want your printer out of sight.

 - Firmware – A 3D printer needs to be able to update the firmware so that it can print using different materials.
 You might have a filament type set on your printer and want to print in another type.
 Or, you might want to use a different size build platform or make some minor change.